Skip to content

 At a minimum, you can just define a Kubernetes Service and a StatefulSet and be up and running.
 For more real-world usage, you'll probably want to at least include persistent storage, and possibly some Ingress rules for exposing PhotoPrism outside your cluster.

-Before you proceed, please ensure that your server has at least 4 GB of swap configured and avoid setting a hard memory limit as that can cause unexpected restarts when the indexer temporarily needs more memory to process large files.
+Before you proceed, please ensure that your server has at least 4 GB of swap configured and avoid setting a hard memory limit as this can cause unexpected restarts when the indexer temporarily needs more memory to process large files.
 Indexing RAW images and high-resolution panoramas may require additional swap space and/or physical memory beyond the recommended minimum.

 For those familiar with Helm, a PhotoPrism Helm chart is available.